andrei-pavel/fetch-o-vorba-buna/README.md

 ./fetch-radio-romania-actualitati-podcasts -d|--download
 ```

-If used as service, it repeats every one hour.
+If used as service, it repeats every one hour, thus achieving continuous retrieval of episodes.

 Run `./install` to install as a service, it usually requires root access.